NYPL/metadata-documentation/workflows/troubleshooting.md

       1. If there are no **image\_id** values present in the **Capture IDs** field, follow the instructions on the [Captures With No Assets Log](https://docs.google.com/spreadsheets/d/1IUelXEJAtj9qbp0RmVTQ3KxFO7izTt8viQS9j9j-ZAs/edit?gid=2059872853#gid=2059872853)
 1. If you created the capture in error, see [Deleting Captures](/metadata-documentation/workflows/remediation/deleting/#deleting-captures)

-#### Capture Records in MMS with Inaccurate Captured Status For MSU Staff
+#### Capture Records in MMS with Inaccurate Captured Status
+{: .d-inline .v-align-middle .mr-2 }
+For MSU Staff
+{: .d-inline .v-align-middle .label .label-purple .mx-1 }

 {: .warning-title }
 > Known Issue